 If you have seen any of these sermons that have been recently transcribed you will notice that they have portions of them highlighted in yellow, green, etc. Those are reminders to us to go back and double-check those sections for accuracy in the spelling of names, listening to the audio portion again to make sure that it was transcribed correctly, etc. Those are all tasks that will be undertaken in Phase II.

 During the period when we didn’t have many people working on the transcripts, several people gave donations to the project.
 Because it didn’t cost much to maintain the few hours per week which our previous workers did, the money was able to accumulate.
 So when God blessed us last year with our current transcriptionists, we were able to set aside just over $9,000 to work with.
 Since then, many thousands of dollars have come in through generous gifts that have kept the project going.

 Since completing Phase I, we have compiled a W.D.
 Frazee Sermons Style Guide and have started Phase II in earnest.
 Because this is contract work and our transcriptionists only work as they have the opportunity, we can only project rough estimates for the future.
-Our goal is to have this project completed in August this year.
+Our goal is to have this project completed this year.
 As far as funding is concerned, that will take approximately another $7,000.00 to 8,000.00 to complete.

 For all who have donated to this project and would like, we can send you all the transcripts in their current state.
 This way you can see the progress which has already been made and the work that is yet to be done.
 Also, we can send you periodic updates with the latest sermons that have been newly transcribed from scratch.